10 of the Best Commuter Towns Near London You Can Move To

 What is a commuter town?

-A commuter town is a town the residents of which normally work in a bigger city with more job opportunities.
-Commuting is the process of travelling between one’s home and workplace.
-It’s a popular choice for many because it’s a convenient way to get to work and be home at a reasonable time.
-With people travelling further for work, commuting is growing as more families choose this option as an alternative to owning a car.
+A commuter town is a place where many residents work in a nearby city that offers more job opportunities.
+Commuting, which means travelling between home and work, is a popular choice because it allows people to get to work and back home at a reasonable time.
+As more people are willing to travel further for work, commuting has become a growing trend, with many families choosing it as an alternative to owning a car.

-Commuter towns are part of the metropolitan area of a city.
-A ring of commuter towns around an urban area is known as a commuter belt.
-The London commuter belt covers a large part of the South-East region and part of the East of England region.
+Commuter towns are part of a city’s metropolitan area, forming what is known as a commuter belt.
+The London commuter belt, for example, covers a large part of the South-East and part of the East of England, offering plenty of options for those looking to live outside the hustle and bustle of the city while still working there.

 The short distance to the capital makes St Albans a preferred destination for any commuter.
-A 20-minute journey to the St Pancras International in London makes it a convenient place to live in.
-St Albans is one of the most popular London commuter towns due to its good public transport links.
+A 20-minute journey to St Pancras International in London makes it a convenient place to live.
+St Albans is one of the best London commuter towns due to its good public transport links.
 The town is situated close to the M1, M25, and M10, and the Gatwick and Luton airports.

-Less than 30 minutes from London, Sevenoaks is a popular commuter town that’s served by a national mainline railway.
-With an excellent transport infrastructure and easy access to London, it’s ideal for people who want to live in the suburbs and commute to the centre of the capital.
+Less than 30 minutes from London, Sevenoaks is a popular commuter town that is served by a national mainline railway.
+With an excellent transport infrastructure and easy access to London, it is the ideal location for those who want to live in the suburbs and commute to the centre of the capital.

 Woking is part of the London commuter belt, with frequent trains and a journey time of 24 minutes to Waterloo station, making it a wonderful place for commuters.
-The area is surrounded by some of the most breathtaking countrysides.
+The area is surrounded by some of the most gorgeous countryside.
 Woking appeals to many people as it’s a great place to start a family, with great parks, schools and more.

 Woking is a town in Surrey, England with a population of just over 63,000.
-Fun facts about Woking is that it’s the home of the world-famous McLaren F1 racing team.
-It’s also known as the landing site for H. G. Wells’s alien invasion in The War of the Worlds.
+Fun facts about Woking is that it is the home of the world-famous McLaren F1 racing team.
+It is also known as the landing site for H. G. Wells’s alien invasion in The War of the Worlds.

 Hatfield is a small town located close to London.
 It has a convenient train service and is well connected by road too.
 The Hatfield to London train covers 28km in 31 minutes.
 There are fast trains that cover the same distance in 22 minutes, so there’s high-speed transport for commuters.
 Hatfield is also close to both Luton and Stansted Airport.